vlm-run/vlmrun-node-sdk/README.md

 To use the VLM Run API, you'll need an API key.
 You can obtain one by:

-1. Creating an account at [VLM Run](https://vlm.run)
+1. Create an account at [VLM Run](https://app.vlm.run)
-2. Navigating to your dashboard
+2. Navigate to dashboard Settings -> API Keys
-3. Creating a new API key

 Then use it to initialize the client: